iamvishnurajan/ronantime/README.md

 4. At this time, if you run the code, it will populate the file and generate tweets for the articles since the initial .csv was generated (July 3, 2018).

-5. If you want to continue polling and tweeting, schedule as needed with crontab (or other scheduling tool).
-Suggested run frequency is every 5-10 minutes.
+5. If you want to continue polling and tweeting, schedule as needed so the script begins at reboot.
+It is designed to be an infinite loop until sometime in the year 2200.
+It will pickup where it left off when rebooted (that is the main purpose of the .csv file that it writes to).